-- Food stations: For large informal events, like graduation parties or backyard get-togethers, Red Dot Cuisine relies on food stations.
-Instead of a formal buffet or sit down dinner, they’ll offer a fajita station, slider station, carving station, and snacks.
+For large informal events, like graduation parties or backyard get-togethers, Red Dot Cuisine relies on food stations.
+Instead of a formal buffet or sit down dinner, they’ll offer a fajita station, slider station, carving station and snacks.

-- Corporate event: Corporate catering companies can help plan a meal for a corporate event, arrange for rentals and deliver great food or serve it on-site as needed.
-Prices vary depending on how much service is needed.
+The catering prices vary depending on how much service is needed.
 Red Dot Cuisine charges $70 per person per day during a two-day seminar for an all-day catering package that includes breakfast, a morning snack, lunch and an afternoon snack.

-Timing, event size, add-ons, supply rentals, and level of service can all impact the cost of catering.
+Timing, event size, add-ons, supply rentals and the level of service can all impact caterer costs.

-Many catering companies charge minimum fees for jobs on high-season weekends and nights such as New Year’s Eve.
-Red Dot Cuisine has a minimum fee of $1,500 with a higher minimum for big days and weekends — although the company always makes exceptions for regular clients.
-Rentals
+Many catering companies charge minimum fees for jobs during high-season weekends and nights such as New Year’s Eve.
+For example, red Dot Cuisine has a minimum fee of $1,500 with a higher minimum for big days and weekends — although the company always makes exceptions for regular clients.

-Many catering companies provide tables, chairs, linens, tableware, serving/warming trays and table decor, which increases the total bill.
+Many catering companies provide tables, chairs, linens, tableware, serving/warming trays and table decor, which may increase the total bill.

 How to hire a caterer

-- Number of guests: Because catering is typically priced per person, it’s important to know the number of guests you’re inviting to your event.
+- Know the number of guests.
+Because catering is typically priced per person, it’s important to know the number of guests you’re inviting to your event.

 How to save money on catering

-- Be upfront about your budget: The first step in working with a caterer to determine the guest list and budget so the professional can help create a realistic menu.
+- Be upfront about your budget.
+The first step in working with a caterer is to determine the guest list and budget so the professional can help create a realistic menu.

-- Select basic ingredients: Premium ingredients, like an all organic menu or dishes featuring high price items, are not required to create a delicious meal.
+- Select basic ingredients.
+Premium ingredients, like an all-organic menu or dishes featuring high-priced items, are not required to create a delicious meal.
 Work with your caterer to choose dishes with ingredients at a lower price point.